 A school which:

-- Provides an outstanding education for all, the key to this being high quality teaching.
+- Providing an outstanding education for all through high quality teaching

 In this way our additional curriculum:

 - develops the whole person and their character so that they move on from Plymouth High happy, confident and ambitious ; able to lead and succeed

 - makes meaningful links between the knowledge in the curriculum and the major issues of our time, in the local, national and international dimensions

 At Plymouth High School, we aim to create the kind of environment that allows for personal development, happiness and academic achievement to go hand in hand.
 We want our students to look forward to coming to school, to participate actively in lessons, to stretch themselves and to have fun.
 We want them to feel successful, to continue to grow in confidence and to be proud of who they are.

 The Pastoral Curriculum has been developed to ensure we meet the requirements of our motto ‘for life, not school, we learn’ whilst ensuring we meet our pastoral objectives: